| |

 JO - accordion, Jim - piano

-from Athay, Co.
+player from Athay, Co.
 Limerick.
-Tay in a bucket was written during the
+Tay in a bucket was written

-Willie Clancy week.
-It was a surprise for Tina Barry on her return
+during the Willie Clancy week.
+It was a surprise for Tina Barry

-from delivering breakfast to some friends.
-Breakfast included a
+on her return from delivering breakfast to some friends.
+Breakfast

 4. Paddy's Polkas : (Trad)

-father, Paddy, many moons ago.
-My father would play a big old German
+late father, Paddy, many moons ago.
+My father would play a big

-concertina and I would play the accordion or the other way around
+old German concertina and I would play the accordion or the

 5. Matthew's Waltz : (J. Marsh).